karakonjul/rjsform/README.md

 # rjsform
 jQuery widget for JavaScript form management

+Note: this widget is still in development and things change drastically all the time.
+Probably the most up-to-date sort-of-documentation is the demo page (demo.html) because that's what I use for testing.

 This page will be expanded in the future - for now, examine the demo page in the master branch to see how this works.
 Below is a very short draft describing the features of this widget.

 ## Description